usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project04.md

 1. We will discuss potential approaches in lecture
 1. I strongly recommend watching [Rob Pike's talk](https://www.youtube.com/watch?v=f6kdp27TYZs) on Go's concurrency features

-## Rubric
+## Rubric (draft)

-1. 50 pts.
-TestTfIdf
+1. 40 pts.
+TestTfIdf with a concurrent test case
+1. 30 pts.
+[LLM implementation](https://classroom.github.com/a/5blT18pa) including prompt conversation as we did for project03
-1. 50 pts.
+1. 60 pts.
 Code review
-    1. Explain your design and implementation for concurrency
+    1. Explain your design and implementation for concurrency (10 pts)
-    1. Plan to demonstrate your solution including clickable search results
+    1. Plan to demonstrate your solution including clickable search results (10 pts)
+    1. Please turn in your best work for the code review, including fixes from your previous pull request.
+We're not going to file issues on messy code this time.
+(10 pts)